lukacslacko/terrain3d/README.md

   build-wasm.bat
   ```

-The output will be in the `dist/` directory.
+The output will be in the `docs/` directory.
 You can serve this directory locally with
 ```
-trunk serve --release --filehash=false
+trunk serve --release --filehash=false --dist docs
 ```
 to test the WASM build.